 2.4 Result validation using population growth rates

 The simple relationship (a bit more complex if a species with delayed maturity is considered, see Robertson (2008)) between population growth rate, adult survival, and recruitment rate can be used to test the accuracy of the order of magnitude of recruitment rates estimated from the counting and the sampling methods, see Equation (2.6).
-This relationship comes from a simple reasoning for a closed population: the population size in year t is equal to the number of breeders that survived over year t-1 plus the offspring produced in year t-1 that survived until the reproduction period of year t, i.e. the recruitment in year t.
+This relationship comes from a simple reasoning for a closed population: the population size in year t is equal to the number of breeders that survived since year t-1 plus the offspring produced in year t-1 that survived until the reproduction period of year t, i.e. the recruitment in year t.
 The growth rate of a population is thus the sum of the adult survival rate and the recruitment rate (Flint, 2015).